HarshitChhipa/myKnowledgeCenter/Git_Struggles.md

-# Remove remote brnach from local.
+# Remove remote branch from local.
 git checkout -b branch_name Branch_from_which_you_want_create_a_new_branch
 git push remote_name :branch_name
 ## Reverting your changes back to the where you started